 Web worker migrations

-It's important to know that Azure Web Apps may move your website between its 'workers' at any given time.
-This is normally a transparent operation but in some cases you may be affected by this if any of your code or libraries use the following variables:
+It's important to know that Azure Web Apps may move your website between their 'workers' at any given time.
+This is normally a transparent operation but in some cases you may be affected by it if any of your code or libraries use the following variables:

 When your site is migrated to another worker, these variables will change.
 You cannot rely on these variables remaining static for the lifetime of your website.